3starblaze/karlitis-frontend/README.md

 # Karlitis

 1. Set up Docker
-2. Run `docker-compose up` from the source code folder
+2. Run `docker-compose up -d` from the source code folder
+3. To regenerate the postgres database, delete the postgresdata folder

 # Getting Started with Create React App